Importance of Print – Why Print Marketing Is Still Relevant

 To get the most out of print marketing, it’s good to put your message in front of customers wherever they are.
 You need to be promoting yourself some place where your target audience are likely to be.

-For another examples, it’s sensible for a business that specializes in local tourism have pamphlets at a local tourist attraction, but less sensible to put down pamphlets at a local doctor’s office.
+For another example, it’s sensible for a business that specializes in local tourism to have pamphlets at a local tourist attraction, but less sensible to put down pamphlets at a local doctor’s office.

 If you have a physical store, it’s also good to put out brochures to hand out to your existing customers.
 This can encourage customers to return.